Anne Hutchinson: Final pregnancy

-Hutchinson went into labour in May 1638, following the stress of her trial, her imprisonment all winter, and the difficult trip to Aquidneck Island.
-She delivered what her doctor John Clarke described as a handful of transparent grapes.
-This is known now as a hydatidiform mole, a condition occurring most often in women over 45, resulting from one or two sperm cells fertilising a blighted egg.
-Hutchinson had been ill most of the winter, with unusual weakness, throbbing headaches, and bouts of vomiting.
-Most writers on the subject agree that she had been pregnant during her trial.
+That April after reuniting with her husband, Hutchinson became pregnant at almost 47 years old.
+In May 1638 she miscarried what her doctor John Clarke described as a handful of transparent grapes.
+This is known now as a hydatidiform mole, a condition occurring most often in women over 45, resulting from one or two sperm cells fertilizing a blighted egg.
 Historian Emery Battis, citing expert opinion, suggests that she may not have been pregnant at all during that time, but displaying acute symptoms of menopause.
-The following April after reuniting with her husband, she became pregnant, only to miscarry the hydatidiform mole.
 A woman could have had severe menopausal symptoms who had undergone a continuous cycle of pregnancies, deliveries, and lactations for 25 years, with the burdens of raising a large family and subjected to the extreme stress of her trials.
 The Puritan leaders of the Massachusetts Bay Colony gloated over Hutchinson's suffering and also that of Mary Dyer, a follower who had the premature and stillbirth of a severely deformed infant.
 The leaders classified the women's misfortunes as the judgment of God.
 Winthrop wrote, "She brought forth not one, but thirty monstrous births or thereabouts", then continued, "see how the wisdom of God fitted this judgment to her sin every way, for look—as she had vented misshapen opinions, so she must bring forth deformed monsters."

-Massachusetts continued to persecute Hutchinson's followers who stayed in the Boston area.
+Massachusetts continued to persecute Hutchinson's supporters who stayed in the Boston area.
 Laymen were sent from the Boston church to Portsmouth to convince Hutchinson of her errors; she shouted at them, "the Church at Boston?
 I know no such church, neither will I own it.
 Call it the whore and strumpet of Boston, but no Church of Christ!"